Doreapp/notion-charts/README.md

 ### 5. Access the app

 Open `http://localhost:3000` to test in a full web page.

+**Note:** When you first access the app, you'll be prompted to enter the API secret.
+Use the same value you set for `API_SECRET` in your `.env.local` file.

 #### Test in an actual Notion page